$d$-pleated surfaces and their shear-bend coordinates: Main Theorem and applications

-The two goals of this section are to define a natural complex structure on $\Yc(\lambda,d;\Cb/2\pi i\Zb)$ (see Section \ref{sec: complex structure}) and to define a natural length function associated to $\alpha$ for each $(\alpha,\theta)\in\Yc(\lambda,d;\Rb)$ (see Section \ref{length_cyclic}).
-Both of these definitions require a homological interpretation of $\Yc(\lambda,d;G)$ which we give in Section \ref{sub:complex}.
-In Sections \ref{sec: homology background} and \ref{sec:representatives} we collect necessary preliminaries on the homology of train track neighborhoods relative their boundaries.

-\begin{remark} Our $\lambda$-cocyclic pairs of dimension $d$ with values in $G$ are a repackaging and a generalization to all Abelian groups of the data that Bonahon and Dreyer use to parameterize the Hitchin component \cite{BoD}.
-The material in this section should be compared to \cite[Section 4]{BoD}. \end{remark}
+\begin{remark} Our $\lambda$--cocyclic pairs of dimension $d$ with values in $G$ are a repackaging and a generalization to all Abelian groups of the data that Bonahon and Dreyer use to parameterize the Hitchin component \cite{BoD}. \end{remark}